losrobbos/coding-advanced-resources/README.md

 #### Planning & Splitting tasks in a team

-Planning of tasks nowadays is usally done using a <b>TICKET system</b>.
+Planning of tasks nowadays is usally done using a <b>Ticket system</b>.

 A ticket system simply collects TASKS - both urgent and more long term - from multiple sources (customer wishes / feedback, internal requirements).